 Tax tribunal appeals and ATE insurance

-This guide was last updated in August 2011.
+This guide was last updated in June 2016.

-For most appeals before the First Tier Tax Tribunal, a losing party will not be at risk of paying the other party's costs unless it acts unreasonably in bringing, defending or conducting the proceedings.
+For most appeals before the First-tier Tax Tribunal, a losing party will not be at risk of paying the other party's costs unless it acts unreasonably in bringing, defending or conducting the proceedings.

-However, where a tax appeal is lengthy, complex or involves large sums it may be allocated to the complex track of the First Tier Tax Tribunal.
+However, where a tax appeal is lengthy, complex or involves large sums it may be allocated to the complex track of the First-tier Tax Tribunal.
 If this is the case, then the losing party in the appeal may be required to pay a proportion of the winning party's costs.

 What is ATE?